The mechanism of electrical conduction in glassy semiconductors: Comparison with available experiments

-We discuss implications of \cref{cond2} for the $T$-dependence of $\sigma$ for an experimental protocol~\cite{Bobb1975techreport}, in which electrodes are deposited on a glass sample, after which the conductivity is measured for a set of temperatures $\{T_i \}$, $T_{i+1}> T_i$.
+In discussing implications of Eq.~(\ref{Eq:cond2}) for the $T$-dependence of $\sigma$, we begin with an idealized experimental protocol, in which the temperature is scanned across the glass transition while little aging takes place.
 According to the random first-order transition (RFOT) theory~\cite{L_AP, LW_ARPC}, the cooperativity size $\xi$ will remain near stationary in the glass but will be decreasing with temperature above melting, a good approximation provided by the expression~\cite{LRactivated} $\xi = (K k_B/ T s_c^2)^{1/3}$.
 Here $s_c$ is the configurational entropy per unit volume and $K$ is the bulk modulus.
 As a result, the $T$-derivative of the length $\xi$ and, hence, of the conductivity $\sigma$ should exhibit a discontinuity at the glass transition.
 The discontinuity is somewhat smeared because the relaxation times in the glass are distributed~\cite{XWbeta, Lionic}.
 Thus we obtain a simple relation $\xi(T) = \xi(T_g) [s_c^2(T_g) T_g/K(T_g)]^{1/3} [s_c^2(T) T/K(T)]^{-1/3}$ for $T \geqslant T_g$ and $\xi(T) = \xi(T_g)$ for $T < T_g$.
 This yields that the apparent activation energy $E^\ddagger = - \prtl \ln \sigma(T)/\prtl (1/k_B T)$ should exhibit a discontinuity $\Delta E^\ddagger \equiv E^\ddagger(T_g^+)-E^\ddagger(T_g^-)$ at the glass transition: